-During the war in Vietnam, the US Army Special Forces were headquartered in Nha Trang.
-During this time, the Special Forces troops had a close liaison with the CIA and the two organizations worked closely on many intelligence and special operations missions.
-Their most successful covert intelligence unit “Project GAMMA”, had its mission effectively shut down after Gen. Creighton Abrams, the commander of US troops in Vietnam had many in the unit, as well as the 5th Special Forces Group Commander Col. Robert Rheault arrested on August 6, 1969, for the murder of a Vietnamese double agent.
+During the war in Vietnam, the U.S. Army Special Forces were headquartered in Nha Trang.
+During this time, the Special Forces troops had a close liaison with the CIA, and the two organizations worked closely on many intelligence and special operations missions.
+Their most successful covert intelligence unit “Project GAMMA,” had its mission effectively shut down after General Creighton Abrams, the commander of U.S. troops in Vietnam, had many in the unit, as well as the 5th Special Forces Group Commander Col. Robert Rheault, arrested on August 6, 1969, for the murder of a Vietnamese double agent.

-Background: Project GAMMA also known as B-57 had been running covert ground intelligence teams into Cambodia since late 1967.
-They used nearly 500 indigenous assets and operated from nine different sites inside South Vietnam using the cover for civil affairs or psychological operations units.
+Project GAMMA, also known as B-57, had been running covert ground intelligence teams into Cambodia since late 1967.
+It used nearly 500 indigenous assets and operated from nine different sites inside South Vietnam using the cover of civil affairs or psychological operations units.
 It was the finest combat intelligence producing unit in Vietnam.
-B-57 or GAMMA produced 65 percent of the usable intelligence on Cambodia and 75 percent of the intelligence on South Vietnam.
-These figures were supplied by Abrams’ own intelligence chief on his staff.
+GAMMA produced 65 percent of the usable intelligence on Cambodia and 75 percent of the intelligence on South Vietnam.
+These figures were supplied by Abrams’s own intelligence chief on his staff.

-The unit took its orders from the Station Chief of the CIA in Saigon and thru the agency’s satellite office in Nha Trang.
-Because the members were military, they were nominally under the chain of command of the 5th SFG(A), but Rheault was kept in the dark over much of the unit’s actions as they were on a strict “need to know” basis.
-Rheault had been in command of 5th Group for only a few weeks when these events took place.
+The unit took its orders from the Station Chief of the CIA in Saigon and through the agency’s satellite office in Nha Trang.
+Because the members were military, they were nominally under the chain of command of the 5th SFG(A).
+Yet, Rheault was kept in the dark over much of the unit’s actions as they were on a strict “need to know” basis.
+Rheault had been in command of the 5th Group for only a few weeks when these events took place.

-One of the reasons for their success, the GAMMA people and the CIA did not include the South Vietnamese into the “need to know.”
-Their intelligence apparatus was a sieve and had many North Vietnamese agents in place.
+One of the reasons for its success is that Project GAMMA and the CIA did not include the share information with the South Vietnamese.
+The South Vietnamese intelligence apparatus was a sieve and had many North Vietnamese agents in place.

-Because policy makers in Washington had granted Cambodia and Laos “protected status” no US combat troops were allowed there.
-Only the covert intelligence gathering teams were allowed to operate there.
-Of course, the North Vietnamese Army used this to their advantage, placing units up to division size right across the border, attacking the south and then waltzing back to untouchable bases in Cambodia to refit, rearm and do it all over again.
+Because policymakers in Washington had granted Cambodia and Laos “protected status” no U.S. combat troops were allowed there.
+Only the covert intelligence gathering teams were allowed to operate in the county.
+Of course, the North Vietnamese Army (NVA) used this to its advantage, placing units up to division size right across the border, attacking the south, and then waltzing back to untouchable bases in Cambodia to refit, rearm, and do it all over again.

 In early 1969, the CIA and GAMMA were getting concerned.
-Too many of their teams and agents were disappearing and they were convinced they had a mole in the organization.
-Then pictures surfaced of one of GAMMA’s assets, Chu Van Thai Khac (AKA Thai Khac Chuyen) speaking to North Vietnamese intelligence officials.
-The roll of film was taken from an NVA (North Vietnamese) base camp in Cambodia where an SF recon team snuck in stole the documents and film.
+Too many of their teams and agents were disappearing.
+They were convinced they had a mole in the organization.
+Then pictures surfaced of one of Project GAMMA’s assets, Chu Van Thai Khac (AKA Thai Khac Chuyen) speaking to North Vietnamese intelligence officials.
+The roll of film was taken from an NVA base camp in Cambodia where an SF recon team snuck in and stole the documents and film.

-The handler for Thai Khac Chuyen, a Sergeant Alvin Smith identified him in the photos.
+The handler for Thai Khac Chuyen, Sergeant Alvin Smith, identified him in the photos.
 Smith was not SF but an MI specialist assigned to the unit.
-The asset was brought in for interrogation including a polygraph test which was not administered when the asset was recruited for some reason.
+The asset was brought in for interrogation that included a polygraph test.
+For some reason, a polygraph test had not been administered to Chuyen when he was recruited.

-Execution and Fallout: After ten days of intense “enhanced” interrogation including the use of sodium pentothal, not only did GAMMA learn of the asset compromising the intelligence teams to the NVA but also to the South Vietnamese which made Thai Khac Chuyen in effect a triple agent.
+After 10 days of intense “enhanced” interrogation including the use of sodium pentothal, GAMMA learned that Chuyen was compromising the intelligence teams to the NVA.
+In addition, he was passing information to the South Vietnamese which made Thai Khac Chuyen in effect a triple agent.

-GAMMA didn’t take the problem of the intelligence leak to the 5th SFG(A), why would they?
-They took it the CIA in Saigon and the order came that down thru the Nha Trang office was to “terminate the agent with extreme prejudice” which quickly became the catch-phrase for every spy novel and film for the next generation.
+Project GAMMA didn’t take the problem of the intelligence leak to the 5th SFG(A), and why would they?
+They took it to the CIA in Saigon.
+The order that came down through the Nha Trang office was to “terminate the agent with extreme prejudice” which quickly became the catch-phrase for every spy novel and film for the next generation.

 The agent was drugged, wrapped in chains, and then taken to deep water out in the South China Sea from Nha Trang harbor.
-Captain Bob Marasco fired two shots into Chuyen’s head and he and others dumped the body into the sea.
+Captain Bob Marasco fired two shots into Chuyen’s head and the body was dumped into the sea.

-The agency came up with the cover story to explain the absence of the asset if questions were asked, he was believed to have disappeared after being sent on a mission behind enemy lines to test his loyalty.
+The agency came up with the cover story to explain the absence of the asset if questions were asked.
+The story was that he was believed to have disappeared after being sent on a mission behind enemy lines to test his loyalty.